What You Need to Know About Bloat in Dogs

 Use Slow Feeder Bowls

-Using bowls specifically designed to slow your dog down while eating and drinking can make a big difference.
+Using bowls specifically designed to slow your dog down while eating and drinking is one way to stop a dog from eating too fast and can make a big difference.
 These bowls are built with obstacles your dog has to work around, which forces them to eat and drink more slowly and reduces the amount of air they ingest.

 Also, instead of feeding your dog one large meal a day, space them out into smaller meals and use a slow feeder bowl.
 This will help protect your dog’s stomach and ligaments over time to help manage the risk of Gastric Torsion as they get older.